spkcspider/spkcspider/README.md

 ## Important Features

-* Referring: Allow referrer GET parameter
+* Persistence: Allow referrer to save data (used and activated by persistent features)
-* PermissiveTokens: Protection-strength 5 creates tokens (allows externs to use referrer with strength 5 and reissue tokens)
+* WebConfig: Allow remote websites to save config data on your server (requires Persistence)

 # TODO